Actions filed at the Interamerican Court of Human Rights

-Wolfenson Lawyers represents its clients before the highest international court on human rights.
+Wolfenson Abogados represents its clients before the highest international court in matters of human rights.

-Our Firm provides legal advice in filing actions before the Inter-American Court of Human Rights (IACHR).
+Our Firm provides legal advice in the filing of actions before the Inter-American Court of Human Rights (IACHR).

-The American Convention is one of the main international treaties that safeguards human rights on our continent.
-In the event that any of our clients has exhausted the legal challenges admitted by our laws, it is possible to make a request before the IACHR in order to grant effective protection to their human rights.
+The American Convention is one of the main international treaties that protects human rights in our continent.
+In the event that one of our clients has exhausted the challenge channels allowed by our laws, it is possible to make a request to the IACHR for the purpose of granting effective protection of their human rights.

 Wolfenson focuses on the essential rights of our clients.

-The following is a legal guide to provide general guidance on the Inter-American Court of Human Rights:
+Here is a legal guide to provide you with general guidance on the Inter-American Court of Human Rights:

 What is the Inter-American Court of Human Rights?

-It corresponds to the main and autonomous organ of the Organization of American States (OAS) which is in charge of the promotion and protection of human rights (human rights) in our continent.
-Its integration is carried out by seven independent members who serve in a personal way and is based in the United States, precisely in the city of Washington, DC
+Corresponds to main and autonomous body of the Organization of American States (OAS) which is in charge of the promotion and protection of human rights (DDHH) on our continent.
+Its integration is carried out by seven independent members who work personally and is headquartered in San Jose, Costa Rica.

 When was the IACHR created?

-This International Court was created by the Organization of American States in 1959, jointly with the Inter-American Court of Human Rights, installed in 1979, it is an institution of the Inter-American System for the protection of human rights (ISHR).
+This International Court was created by the Organization of American States in 1959, jointly with the Inter-American Court of Human Rights, installed in 1979, is an institution of the Inter-American System for the Protection of Human Rights (SIDH).

-The Inter-American System for the protection of Human Rights began with the approval of the American Declaration of the Rights and Duties of Man at the Ninth International American Conference held in Colombia, in the city of Bogotá in 1948, within the framework of the which was also adopted the OAS Charter itself, which proclaims the "fundamental rights of the human person" as one of the principles on which the Organization is founded.
+The Inter-American System for the Protection of Human Rights began with the approval of the American Declaration of the Rights and Duties of Man in the Ninth American International Conference held in Colombia, in the city of Bogotá in 1948, within the framework of which the very OAS Charter, which proclaims the "fundamental rights of the human person" as one of the principles on which the Organization is founded.

-The principle of full respect for human rights appears in various sections of the Charter.
-In accordance with this international instrument, "the genuine sense of American solidarity and good neighborliness cannot be other than to consolidate on this continent, within the framework of democratic institutions, a regime of individual freedom and social justice, founded on respect for the essential rights of man".
-The Charter establishes the Commission as a principal organ of the OAS, whose function is to promote the observance and defense of human rights and serve as an advisory body to the OAS in this area.
+Appears in various sections of the Charter, the principle of full Respect for human rights.
+Pursuant to that international instrument, "the genuine meaning of the american solidarity and good neighborliness cannot be other than to consolidate in this Continent, within the framework of the democratic institutions, a regimen of individual freedom and social justice, founded on respect for the essential rights of man".
+The Charter establishes the Commission as amain organ of the OAS, whose function is to promote the observance and defense of the human rights and serve as an advisory body to the OAS in said matter.

-The IACHR is based on three main axes that give it life:
+The IACHR It is based on three main axes that give it life:

 1.- The Individual Petition System